Wacom-Developer/will3-3d-rendering-unity/README.md

 **NOTICE:**

-All the content provided in this repository is **classified as Wacom Confidential Material**, therefore the signed NON-DISCLOSURE AGREEMENT applies.
 Be aware that the **technology components are still under active development** with minimal QA.
 Moreover, **API interfaces and functionality could be changed or removed**.